 Eastern Equine Encephalitis (EEE) is a major public health concern throughout Massachusetts this fall.
-Five towns in NVYSL are currently classified as High Risk, including Berlin, Boylston, Hudson Maynard, Stow.
-Many towns in the southern half of our league are classified as Moderate Risk, and there are hotspots of High & Critical Risk not too far away from us in all directions.
+The spread of EEE appears to be stabilizing as colder weather approaches, but 5 towns in NVYSL remain classified as High Risk : Berlin, Boylston, Hudson, Maynard, Stow.
+Many towns in the southern half of our league remain classified as Moderate Risk, and there continue to be hotspots of High & Critical Risk not too far away from us in all directions.

 NVYSL continues to monitor communications from health agencies, especially :

 All members of our NVYSL Community (Players, Coaches, Referees, and Spectators) can reduce risk of exposure and bites from infected mosquitoes by considering the following :